fmakdemir/colored-logger/README.rst

 ColoredLogger for Python
 ************************

-Colored Logger for Python that uses clorama for colorful output with timestamp and customizable format
+Colored Logger for Python that uses clorama for colorful output with timestamp and customizable format.
+Colored Logger has timestamp, colored header or full line, and custom time format

 Setup
 #####